SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-classic.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::danger Classic UI Deprecation
-Use the [Sumo Logic New UI](/docs/get-started/sumo-logic-ui).
-This Classic UI will be deprecated in early 2025.
+The Classic UI will be deprecated in early 2025.
+We highly encourage you to begin transitioning to the [Sumo Logic New UI](/docs/get-started/sumo-logic-ui) for the latest features and updates.
 :::

 This page will help you get to know the Sumo Logic Classic UI.